Satisfactory-Clips-Archive/Media-Search-Archive/app/q-and-a.md

 # Progress
 * 1847 questions found out of 2456 clips
-* 1801 non-trolling questions found out of 1847 total questions
+* 1777 non-trolling & off-topic questions found out of 1847 total questions
-* 1008 questions found with no other references
+* 990 questions found with no other references
 ## grouped by date
-* 2021-02-09: 29 of 94 questions found with no other references
+* 2021-02-09: 28 of 93 questions found with no other references
 * 2021-02-02: 15 of 51 questions found with no other references
-* 2021-01-26: 31 of 78 questions found with no other references
+* 2021-01-26: 29 of 76 questions found with no other references
 * 2021-01-22: 0 of 3 questions found with no other references
-* 2021-01-19: 22 of 91 questions found with no other references
+* 2021-01-19: 22 of 90 questions found with no other references
 * 2021-01-15: 0 of 1 questions found with no other references
-* 2021-01-12: 2 of 32 questions found with no other references
+* 2021-01-12: 1 of 30 questions found with no other references
 * 2020-12-15: 8 of 59 questions found with no other references
 * 2020-12-08: 18 of 47 questions found with no other references
 * 2020-12-01: 0 of 1 questions found with no other references
-* 2020-11-24: 14 of 44 questions found with no other references
+* 2020-11-24: 11 of 40 questions found with no other references
-* 2020-11-17: 17 of 57 questions found with no other references
+* 2020-11-17: 17 of 56 questions found with no other references
-* 2020-11-10: 40 of 84 questions found with no other references
+* 2020-11-10: 39 of 83 questions found with no other references
 * 2020-11-03: 42 of 57 questions found with no other references
 * 2020-10-27: 22 of 23 questions found with no other references
 * 2020-10-20: 39 of 51 questions found with no other references